waldman/vagrant-salt-flask/README.md

 salt-dev-environment
 ====================

-Vagrant settings to start a development environment to test and setup Salt deployments.
+A development environment to test and setup Salt deployments.

 #### What's it
 After a vagrant up, you should end up with two virtual machines (master, minion).
 The master VM will have a intalled and configured salt-master and salt-minion daemons, and the minion VM will have a salt-minion daemon.